 The astrophysics major is designed as preparation for graduate study and consists of a standard physics major sequence; a yearlong introduction to astrophysics (typically taken in the sophomore year, but open to first-years with adequate preparation in calculus and physics); and two required courses covering advanced topics in astronomy.
 Research, in the form of summer internships and/or term-time independent projects, which can lead to a senior thesis, is strongly encouraged.
-For a research thesis, students should enroll in the parallel, two-semester sequence ASTR UN3997-ASTR UN3998 Independent Research, preferably in their senior year.
+For a research thesis, students should enroll in the parallel, two-semester sequence ASTR UN3997-ASTR UN3998 INDEPENDENT RESEARCH, preferably in their senior year.
 Students begin the research project in the fall and complete the written thesis in the spring.
-ASTR UN3997 and ASTR UN3998 cannot be repeated for credit.